mzc6101/deblurGAN/README.md

 ## Introduction

 Deblur-GAN is a deep learning model designed to restore sharpness to blurry images.
 In this README, I will guide you through setting up the environment, training the model, and using it for image deblurring.
 Additionally, I’ll discuss the modifications I made, including gradient accumulation for machines with lower resources, and the lessons learned throughout this process.
+This project takes inspiration from the paper https://arxiv.org/pdf/1711.07064 .
+The AI is used in a iOS app on testflight I created that uses a captured image and runs the image through this model to deblur any blurry image.

 ## Setup